manpan/cyber-risk-lab/content/contact/contact.md

   columns: '1'
 ---

 We are always seeking to learn something new, formulate new research problems, and understand industrial problems.
 We are passionate about engaging with researchers and industrial leaders to discuss cyber challenges.
-If you are an undergraduate or postgraduate who wishes to pursue some project within the topics of our expertise, we love to hear from you.
+We also work with undergraduate and postgraduate students who contribute to our research within the topics of our expertise.
+If you meet one of these profiles and wish to reach out to us, we will love to hear from you.